 The solar storm damaged the engines of the landing pod, upon reentry.
 And the com.
-I have to admit, the landing was less than optimal, and it’s my fault, that Decker got nearly killed on spot.
-He kind of rescued me, and got his oxygen tank damaged.
+The landing wasn’t optimal, and it’s my fault, that we both, mostly Decker got nearly killed on spot.
+He, uh, rescued us -me – and got his oxygen tank damaged.

 My hands leave the cup alone and I raise them, palms up.
 Shrugging palms.

 Got him into the nearest pick-up area.
 That was when his oxygen got down into the red zone.
-He said that he won’t survive this, that the drugs aren’t working properly, that something was wrong.
+He said he won’t survive this.
+He said, the drugs aren’t working properly, that something was wrong.
 Then… I swallow.

 Then, uh… He screamed!
 He screamed for three minutes straight.
-It was, it was , uh nauseating.
+It, it was, uh nauseating.
 It must have hurt so badly.
-He screamed for his mother… I – I- Oh, God…
+He screamed for his mother… I – I-

 Take your time… It must have been hard to listen to a man dying.